Logo

 The only change in the code above is the endpoint, the end of the “RelativePath” line.

-NOTE: All of the calls I am making are to the “v2” set of endpoints so my “ClickUpBaseURL” has the “/v2” in its URL path.
-There may be cases where you need to reference older endpoints, perhaps where there is no “new” version of it.
-If that is the case, I would change the baseURL parameter to remove the “/v2”, and then in the RelativePath segment of your queries, add that in.
-For example, “v2/team/(etc.)”.
+NOTE: All of the calls I am making are to the "v2" set of endpoints so my "ClickUpBaseURL" has the "/v2" in its URL path.
+There may be cases where older endpoints may need to be referenced and if that is the case, I would change the baseURL parameter to remove the "/v2", and then in the RelativePath segment of my queries, add that in.
+For example, "v2/team/(etc.)".
 The total end-to-end URL needs to be the same.

 NOTE 2: the “RelativePath” already accounts for the need for a slash between the “base URL” and the “Relative Path” string.
 It inserts the “/” between the two pieces of text so the URL would be a “proper” endpoint URL.